Is Xanax for Sleep Safe? Real Insights

 Xanax

-Risk of addiction, poor sleep quality
+Risk of addiction, disrupts REM sleep

 Trazodone

-Widely used
+Widely used for sleep

 Morning grogginess possible